JoshuaHaustein/box2d_catkin/README.md

  git submodule update
 ```

-In any case, once Box2D is checked out, cd into the subfolder box2d_catkin/Box2D and checkout version
+In any case, once Box2D is checked out, cd into the subfolder box2d_catkin/Box2D and check out version
 2.3.1:
 ```bash
  git checkout v2.3.1